-Gordon is fortunate to have some of the best and brightest, and offers an array of advanced study and research opportunities to its students.
+Gordon features an array of advanced study and research opportunities for ambitious students.

-In addition to a diverse selection of majors, minors and concentrations, Gordon offers honors-level study within academic departments and through interdisciplinary seminars or scholarship programs.
+In addition to a diverse selection of majors, minors and concentrations, Gordon offers honors-level study within academic departments and through interdisciplinary seminars.
 Each one values analysis and imagination, compelling communication and ethical discernment, and thrives within the context of a community where faculty and students share the quest for knowledge and understanding.

 The Jerusalem and Athens Forum is a one-year great books honors program in the history of Christian thought and literature.
 In a small-seminar setting, students read and discuss classic texts from antiquity to the present, focusing on their implications for presentday living, learning and leadership.
 Additional activities of the program include retreats to explore questions of personal vocation and intellectual commitment, cultural activities in Boston and the North Shore, a public debate on an issue of pressing moral concern, roundtable discussions with Gordon's faculty and interaction with guest speakers.